unboxed/unboxed.co/source/blog/2017-01-31-taking-action-to-combat-health-inequalities-in-lambeth-s-portuguese-community-in-three-hours.md

 See more about what's been happening across the project [here](https://www.facebook.com/RTP.Londres/videos/1887464544822319/).<br/>

 The next meeting is on Thursday 23rd March, 3-6pm at [Health Foundry](http://www.healthfoundry.org/).
-If you would like to get involved, get in contact:<br/>
+If you would like to be involved, get in touch:<br/>

 - hello@healthfoundry.org
 - [@health_foundry](https://twitter.com/health_foundry)